-This policy clarifies that specific activities in the social behavioral sciences do not require IRB involvement.
-As a category distinct from "exempt from review," it is referred to as "not under the purview of the IRB."
+Common Rule.
+Such research does not require any involvement of the IRB, even at the level of "extempt from review."
+This policy clarifies that specific activities in the social behavioral sci-ences do not require IRB involvement.
+As a category distinct from "extempt from review," it is referred to as "not under the purview of the IRB."